8 Psychological Effects of Stress You Should Know About

-Stress — everyone seems to drip it these days.
+Stress — everyone seems to drip with it these days.
 It’s no surprise that feeling like you live in a nonstop tune by Queen and David Bowie can do funny things to your mind.

 What are the psychological effects of stress?
 Recognizing the following eight signs can let you know when to ease off the gas and take a break before you snap.